katarinaaranguiz03/Yeast_ML_ROS/README.md

 ## Sample Data Folder
 Within the Sample_Data folder is:
-- **PRACTICE.sh**: This .sh file is the executable file that is submitted in the PRACTICE.submit file provided to generate sample data
+- **PRACTICE.sh**: This .sh file is the executable file that is submitted in the PRACTICE.submit file provided to generate sample data.
 - **PRACTICE.submit**: This .submit file is what we used to submit pipeline jobs to our lab's compute cluster.
 - **PRACTICE_smallset.tsv**: This .tsv file is a condensed version of our input data matrix to practice running the pipeline.
 - **PRACTICE_output**: The PRACTICE_output file contains all pipeline output that is generated after running the practice scripts provided.